Federal Direct Student Loan Program Information

 What is the difference between a "subsidized" and "unsubsidized" Federal Direct Student Loan?

 The Federal government pays the interest on a "subsidized" loan while the borrower is in school.
 The interest on an "unsubsidized" loan is the responsibility of the borrower.
 Students have the option of paying the interest (usually billed quarterly) or have it "capitalized" (added to the principal and paid when the borrower enters repayment).
-The fixed interest rate on the subsidized loan is 3.86% for 2013/2014.
-The fixed interest rate on an Unsubsidized Federal Direct Student loan is 3.86%.
+The fixed interest rate on the subsidized loan is 5.05% for 2018/2019.
+The fixed interest rate on an Unsubsidized Federal Direct Student loan is also 5.05%.
 Information regarding paying the interest will be mailed directly to the student from the U.S. Department of Education.

 How do I apply ONLY for a Federal Direct Student Loan?